GabiJunkes/MultipleBedSpawn/README.md

 <strong>disable-bed-coords-desc</strong> - If true, the bed item inside the respawn menu and remove menu will not show the bed's coordinates.

+<strong>spawn-on-sky</strong> - If true, players will spawn flying in the sky.

+# Permission

+<strong>multiplebedspawn.skipcooldown</strong> - Allow player to skip bed cool-down.

 # Help needed

 <strong>Translation:</strong> To help with translating this plugin you will have to: